fasilofficial/users-books-movies-API/README.md

 You can make HTTP GET requests to the specified endpoints to access the desired lists of users, books, and movies, as well as retrieve detailed information about individual items.
 The API is designed to provide easy access to this data for various applications and use cases.

+Explore my API documentation on Postman to get a comprehensive understanding of how my API works.
+This documentation provides detailed information about the available endpoints, request methods, and data formats.
+Click on the link below to access the documentation
 [API Documentation](https://documenter.getpostman.com/view/24695467/2s9YJeygrs)